-To find dates, times, and Zoom links for our Scholarly Publishing Tea Breaks, check the Scholarly Publishing Teahouse schedule below.
+To keep up to date on any event offerings, check the Scholarly Publishing Teahouse schedule below.
 We also link to the schedule and have office hours information on the Faculty section of the Library’s Help from Home guide.

 We look forward to helping you move forward with your scholarly publication efforts.

 Stay healthy and happy publishing,